NorthernWidget/NorthernWidget-libraries/README.md

 ## Installation instructions

-This package bundles together many libraries for ease of download.
+This package bundles together many libraries for easy downloading.
 However, this means that you cannot use the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries#toc3) built into the [Arduino IDE](https://www.arduino.cc/en/main/software).
 Therefore, we have to use the older approach of copying the folders containing the library information to the folder containing your Arduino libraries.

 ### Arduino libraries folder location

-Your Arduino libraries are held in a folder called **libraries**.
-Who would have guessed?
+Your Arduino libraries are held in a folder called, conveniently, **libraries**.
 Here is where to find it:

-#### Linux
+### Linux

 **Installation via direct download**

-*Highly recommended: download most recent version for your OS (most likely "Linux 64 bits") from https://www.arduino.cc/en/main/software*
+*Highly recommended: download most recent version for your OS (most likely "Linux 64 bit") from https://www.arduino.cc/en/main/software*

 *Libraries location:* `$HOME/Arduino/libraries`

-**Installation from apt**
+**Installation via apt**
 You can use:
 ```
 apt install arduino